aaziaazmi/AIchatbot/README.md

 # AIchatbot
-An AI chatbot that uses web data to answer user questions on movies
+A chatbot that uses Natural Language Processing and Neural Networks